 Intel OS Guard in Supervisor Mode Execution Protection (SMEP) prevents execution out of untrusted application memory while operating at a more privileged level.
 By doing this, Intel OS Guard helps prevent Escalation of Privilege (EoP) security attacks.
 Intel OS Guard is available in both 32-bit and 64-bit operating modes and can be enumerated via CPUID.7.0.EBX.

 Figure 3.
 Pictorial description of Intel® OS Guard operation

 Support for Intel OS Guard needs to be in the operating system (OS) or Virtual Machine Monitor (VMM) you are using.
 Please contact your OS or VMM providers to determine which versions include this support.
 No changes are required in the BIOS or application level to use this feature.

-The “Sandy Bridge” microarchitecture introduced Intel AVX, a new-256 bit instruction set extension to Intel® SSE designed for applications that are floating-point (FP) intensive.
-The “Ivy Bridge” microarchitecture enhances this with the addition of float 16 format conversion instructions.
+The formerly code named "Sandy Bridge” microarchitecture introduced Intel AVX, a new-256 bit instruction set extension to Intel® SSE designed for applications that are floating-point (FP) intensive.
+The formerly code named “Ivy Bridge” microarchitecture enhances this with the addition of float 16 format conversion instructions.

 Figure 4.
 Intel® Advanced Vector Extensions Instruction Format

 Intel Xeon processor E5-2600 V2 product family supports half-precision (16-bit) floating- point data types.
 Half-precision floating-point data types provide 2x more compact data representation than single-precision (32-bit) floating-point data format, but sacrifice data range and accuracy.
 In particular, half-floats may provide better performance than 32-bit floats when the 32-bit float data does not fit into the L1 cache.
 This format is widely used in graphics and imaging applications to reduce dataset size and memory bandwidth consumption.